dcgibbons/dcgibbons.github.io/_posts/2012-09-22-project-dependencies-and-include-files-in-xcode.md

 Hello World application that uses an external framework to get the text - it will demonstrate all that we need.
-Also, we will only cover projects targeted for iOS within this post, but look for a follow-up post that discusses extending these projects to work on Mac OS X as well.  <!--more-->
+Also, we will only cover projects targeted for iOS within this post, but look for a follow-up post that discusses extending these projects to work on Mac OS X as well.

 ## The Framework